rasimuvaikas/linksniuoklis/README.md

 ## Linksniuoklis
-An online learning tool for practising Lithuanian declension and accentuation
+An online learning tool for practising Lithuanian noun declension and accentuation

 ## Requirements